selva-dt3/corporate-learning-hub-225522/lms_frontend/README.md

 ```

 If you update `.env`, restart the dev server or your preview instance so changes take effect.
-If you update `public/env.js`, just refresh the browser.
+If you update `public/env.js`, a normal refresh is typically enough.
+If the file looks cached, perform a hard refresh (Shift+Reload).

 Open http://localhost:3000 in your browser.